From a High School Student’s Perspective—Or, Perhaps, a Future Criminal Investigator’s: The UnitedHealth CEO Case

 By: Nicole Russo

-The shocking murder of UnitedHealth CEO Bian Thompson sent the world into paralysis and began the spark of many questions surrounding the safety of public figures and the corruption that goes on behind closed doors in the healthcare system.
-Thompson was shot on December 4, 2024, in front of the New York Hilton Midtown hotel, where he was attending a conference when the murder occurred.
-Days later, the police arrested 26-year old Luigi Mangione, who now faces murder charges.
+The shocking murder of UnitedHealth Group CEO Brian Thompson sent shockwaves across the nation and sparked a flood of questions about the safety of public figures and the systemic corruption that often lurks behind closed doors in the healthcare industry.
+Thompson was fatally shot on December 4, 2024, outside the New York Hilton Midtown hotel, where he was attending a healthcare conference.
+Days later, police arrested 26-year-old Luigi Mangione, who now faces murder charges.

 Comments